webvimark/user-management/README.md

 User management module for Yii 2
 =====

-Provide:
-* usage of relations in views and search
-* image, sorter, status columns
+Perks
+---

-* better views
+* User management
-* integrations with other my extensions
+* RBAC (roles, permissions and stuff) with web interface
+* Registration, authorization, password recovery and so on
-* autocompletion
+* Visit log
+* Optimised (zero DB queries during usual user workflow)
+* Nice widgets like Menu or Html::a where elements are visible only if user has access to route where they point

 Installation
 ------------